-Contact tracing has been a large component of battling disease (CDC, 2020a).
-It works by identifying and alerting individuals who have been in contact with a congatious indivdual, so that they can isolate (Hellewell et al., 2020).
+Contact tracing has been a large component of battling disease [7].
+It works by identifying and alerting individuals who have been in contact with a contagious individual, so that they can isolate [18].
 In the classical form of contact tracing, a contact tracer interviews the infected individual to help them remember who they may have contacted in the recent past.
 The tracer then relays a message to isolate to each of these individuals.
-This is the most common type of contact tracing and it is a manual process.
-Recently, contact tracing has seen a large push from the tech community to see how they can help (Apple, 2020).
+This is the most common type of contact tracing and it is a manual process [14].
+Recently, contact tracing has seen a large push from the tech community to see how they can help [2].
 These more recent automated forms of contact tracing rely on technology to help the process of detecting contacts.
-However, these proposals are essentially an automated form of classical contact tracing.
+However, they are essentially an automated form of classical contact tracing [1].
 The main weakness of classical contact tracing is that it has a single point of failure: it depends entirely on the ability of an individual to accurately remember and identify people they contacted.
-Analogously, the technology-assisted forms require a high degree of device adpotion.
-Second, it requires the sharing and use of personally identifying information because the intention is to identify people uniquely.
-Third, it assumes that enough of these contacts can be, or are willing to be, contacted out of the blue by the contact tracer that the spread can be slowed.
+Analogously, the technology-assisted forms require a high degree of device adoption.
+Second, it requires the sharing and use of personally identifying information because the intention is to identify people uniquely [35].
+Third, it assumes that a sufficient number of these contacts can be, or are willing to be, contacted by the contact tracer for the spread to be slowed [12].

 A different type of contact tracing is also used, although less frequently.
-Countries like Israel have used a bulletin board style approach for contacting tracing.
-Bulletin board contact tracing differs from the manual approach because it uses location-identifying information rather than individual-identifying information.
+Countries like Israel have used a bulletin board style approach for contact tracing.
+Bulletin board contact tracing differs from the manual approach because it uses location-identifying information rather than individualidentifying information.
 It consists of identifying locations that an infectious person has visited, and then disseminating that information anonymously using a public bulletin board rather than trying to uniquely identify and contact particular individuals.
+On a smaller scale, schools use a similar approach to notify parents of classroom infections while preserving the privacy of the individual infected.